sdiehl/kaleidoscope/tutorial.md

 ```

 What makes LLVM so compelling is it lets us write our assembly-like IR as if we had an infinite number of CPU
-registers and abstracts away the instruction selection and register allocation.
+registers and abstracts away the register allocation and instruction selection.
 LLVM IR also has the advantage
 of being mostly platform independent and retargatable, although there are some details about calling
-conventions, vectors, and pointer sizes that make it not universally independent.
+conventions, vectors, and pointer sizes which make it not entirely independent.

-As part of the Clang project LLVM is very well suited for compiling C-like languages but it is nonetheless a
+As part of the Clang project LLVM is very well suited for compiling C-like languages, but it is nonetheless a
-very competitive toolchain for compiling both imperative and functional languages.
+very adequate toolchain for compiling both imperative and functional languages.
 Some notable languages
 using LLVM include:

 * [*Idris*](http://idris-lang.org/) - A dependently typed general purpose language